stativeboss/SKY130_RTLDSN_WRKSHP/README.md

 # SKY130_RTLDSN_WRKSHP
 ![image](https://user-images.githubusercontent.com/14873110/165369130-3d7d0459-3793-4838-ba00-81f3ecd547ba.png)
 ## Course Overview :
-A good RTL design engineer is expected to understand which code (or code style) is synthesizeable and which is not.
 This five-day workshop by VSD (https://www.vlsisystemdesign.com/) gives an insight into this aspect through theory and labs.
 It briefly explains the following steps of chip design:
 1. Digital design.
 2. Validate the design through functional simualations and writing testbenches.
 3. Logical synthesis of the validated design.